SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

-`srv/external/data` | some sample data for the demo app `srv/service.js` | the implementation of the service model `package.json` | project metadata and configuration `em.json` | the configuration file for the enterprise messaging service `xs-security.json` | the configuration file for the xsuaa service `mta.yaml` | the multi target application build file
+`srv/external/data` | some sample data for the demo app `srv/service.js` | the implementation of the service model `package.json` | project metadata and configuration `em.json` | the configuration file for the Event Mesh service `xs-security.json` | the configuration file for the xsuaa service `mta.yaml` | the multi target application build file